East-SouthEast-LLC/ese-map-viewer-dev/README.md

 ### 3.1.
 High-Level Flow

 1. A user navigates to a town-specific page on the `ese-llc.com` Squarespace site.
-2. The Squarespace page contains a **Code Block** with the contents of `pages/town.html`.
+2. The Squarespace page contains a **Code Block** with the contents of `src/pages/town-template.html`.
-3. A `townId` variable within that HTML file tells the main application which town to display.
+3. A `data-town-id` attribute in the script tag tells the main application which town to display.
-4. The `docs/main-app.js` script, hosted on GitHub Pages, is loaded.
+4. The `src/js/main.js` script, hosted on GitHub Pages, is loaded.
+5.  `main.js` fetches two configuration files: `assets/data/town_config.json` and `assets/data/layer_config.json`.
+6. It uses the `townId` to find the correct town profile in `town_config.json`, which specifies the map center, zoom, and a list of layer IDs to load.
-5.  `main-app.js` fetches the `docs/town-config.json` file to get the specific configuration for the requested `townId`.
+7. It then filters `layer_config.json` to get the full configuration for each required layer.
-6. It then dynamically loads all the necessary JavaScript files for the layers and controls specified in the town's configuration.
+8. Based on the `scriptName` in each layer's config, it dynamically loads all necessary JavaScript files for layers and controls.
-7. Once all scripts are loaded, the map is initialized, layers are added in the correct draw order, and the UI (menus and toolkits) is rendered.
+9. Once all scripts are loaded, the map is initialized, layers are added, and the UI (menus and toolkits) is rendered.

 ### 3.2.
 File Structure Breakdown

-* **`/pages/town.html`**: The universal HTML template.
+* **`/src/pages/town-template.html`**: The universal HTML template.
 This is the only file that needs to be manually placed into Squarespace.
-Its primary responsibility is to load the core application scripts.
+Its primary responsibility is to load the core application script.
-* **`/pages/pano-viewer.html`**: A dedicated HTML page, embedded in a Squarespace Code Block, that serves as the 360-degree panorama viewer.
+* **`/src/pages/pano-viewer.html`**: A dedicated HTML page, embedded in a Squarespace Code Block, that serves as the 360-degree panorama viewer.
-* **`/docs/main-app.js`**: The central controller of the application.
-It orchestrates the entire map initialization process, including fetching configurations, loading all other necessary scripts, and opening the panorama viewer modal.
+* **`/src/js/main.js`**: The central controller of the application.
+It orchestrates the entire map initialization process.
-* **`/docs/town-config.json`**: This file is the "brain" of the application, defining which layers and map settings are used for each town.
+* **`/assets/data/town_config.json`**: This file defines which layers and map settings are used for each town.
+* **`/assets/data/layer_config.json`**: The "brain" of the application.
+This central file contains a detailed object for each layer, specifying its ID, display name, script file, draw order, dependencies, and configurations for popups, identify behavior, and the legend.
-* **`/docs/layers/`**: This directory contains individual JavaScript files for each map layer.
-This modular approach allows for easy addition or modification of layers without affecting the rest of the application.
+* **`/src/js/layers/`**: This directory contains individual, lightweight JavaScript files for each map layer.
+They now primarily contain the `map.addSource` and `map.addLayer` logic, with most styling and behavior defined in `layer_config.json`.
-    * **`panoramas.js`**: Fetches panorama location data, converts coordinates, and adds the points to the map.
-    * **`usgs-tile-manager.js`**: A specialized script that manages the dynamic loading of hundreds of USGS map tiles.
-* **`/docs/control-*.js`**: Each file in this directory contains the logic for a specific UI component in the map's toolkit.
+* **`/src/js/components/`**: This directory contains the logic for all UI components, such as the layer menu, toolkit controls, popups, and the disclaimer.
-* **`/data/correction-data.json`**: This file contains the georeferencing data (position and orientation) for each panorama image.
+* **`/assets/data/pano_correction_data.json`**: This file contains the georeferencing data (position and orientation) for each panorama image.
-* **`/css/globals.css`**: The single, comprehensive stylesheet for the entire application, including print-specific styles for generating professional reports.
+* **`/src/css/globals.css`**: The single, comprehensive stylesheet for the entire application, including print-specific styles.

 ---